 Dr. Doni explains the microbiota-gut-brain connection; why it’s important, how we can support it, and why it’s so exciting for the future of healthcare.

-You may be looking for help with stomach aches, headaches, weight gain, anxiety, depression, menstrual pain, recurrent infections, skin rashes, Hashimoto’s thyroid, or any other autoimmune condition (the list goes on) but, 9 times out of 10, their first question will be about your gut.
+You may be looking for help with stomach aches, headaches, weight gain, anxiety, depression, menstrual pain, recurrent infections, skin rashes, Hashimoto’s thyroid, or any other autoimmune condition (the list goes on) but, 9 times out of 10, the first question your naturopathic doctor will ask will be about your gut health.

 Why is the Microbiota-Gut-Brain Connection Important?